Skip to content Skip to sidebar Skip to footer

 • Aerobic Activities: Such as running, swimming, cycling, and playing sports.
 These activities help improve cardiovascular fitness.

 • Strength Training: Bodyweight exercises like push-ups, sit-ups, and resistance band workouts can be introduced to promote muscle strength.
-However, heavy weights should be avoided to minimize injury risk.

 • Flexibility Exercises: Activities like yoga or simple stretching can enhance flexibility and reduce the risk of injuries.